From the Neon Museum to the Mob Museum – Top 5 Las Vegas Must-See Attractions

 As the largest city in Nevada, it’s been a hotspot for tourists from across America and around the world for many years since investment started pouring into the upscale resorts and attractions throughout the 1990s.
 Recognisable in films, such as Oceans 11 and The Hangover, the hi-rise heavy landscape has lots more to offer than flashing lights and fountain displays.
+One of the best experiences in Las Vegas is the shopping – and there’s tonnes of choice within touching distance of the strip including The Forum Shops at Caesars Palace®, The Shops at Crystals and Las Vegas North Premium Outlets®.
 For more of a cultural fix, here are just some of the top things to do in Las Vegas.

 There’s no better way to dive into the iconic history of Las Vegas than a visit to the Neon Museum, located near to the downtown area.
 A great destination for visitors to the city, the venue features memorabilia from old casinos, including the restored lobby of the sophisticated La Concha Motel as a visitor centre.
 The 2.6 acre property is home to many vintage disused neon signs from businesses across the city, highlighting Las Vegas’ glamorous cultural and artistic history.
 Daily tours allow guests to hear about and enjoy more information on the stories behind the signage.
 General admission is $22.